We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-ClearSkies SaaS NG SIEM is ranked 27th in Security Information and Event Management (SIEM) with 1 review while Seceon Open Threat Management Platform is ranked 22nd in Security Information and Event Management (SIEM) with 1 review.
+ClearSkies SaaS NG SIEM is ranked 27th in Security Information and Event Management (SIEM) with 1 review while Seceon Open Threat Management Platform is ranked 22nd in Security Information and Event Management (SIEM) with 2 reviews.
 ClearSkies SaaS NG SIEM is rated 8.0, while Seceon Open Threat Management Platform is rated 9.0.
 The top reviewer of ClearSkies SaaS NG SIEM writes "Good correlation rules, competitive pricing, and good stability".
-On the other hand, the top reviewer of Seceon Open Threat Management Platform writes "A sophisticated, comprehensive, and affordable solution that has 100% stability and lots of integrations".
-ClearSkies SaaS NG SIEM is most compared with , whereas Seceon Open Threat Management Platform is most compared with Splunk, Azure Sentinel, IBM QRadar and Elastic SIEM.
+On the other hand, the top reviewer of Seceon Open Threat Management Platform writes "Very fast, easy to set up, and makes rule creation simple".
+ClearSkies SaaS NG SIEM is most compared with , whereas Seceon Open Threat Management Platform is most compared with Splunk, Microsoft Sentinel, Elastic SIEM and IBM QRadar.

 See our list of best Security Information and Event Management (SIEM) vendors.